 There are pros and cons to every eCommerce platform.
 Ultimately, your choice will depend on your company’s size and unique needs, and you may migrate platforms as your online retail business grows.
 Like almost every business decision, this one calls for research and planning.

-One of the most important features of an eCommerce platform is the user interface.
-You need a platform that you find intuitive and simple to use.
-Your time is too valuable to waste on technical hang-ups.
-An eCommerce platform that’s easy for you to use will help your business run smoothly.
+One of the most important features of an eCommerce platform is a user interface that’s intuitive and simple to use because your time is too valuable to waste on technical glitches.

 Checklist of eCommerce platform questions

 - What are your monthly sales?
 Use projected sales if you’re just starting your business.

 - What level of sales growth do you expect over the next two to five years?
 Choose an eCommerce platform that will continue to work for you through the near-term growth of your business.

 - How much of your budget can you spend on setting up and maintaining your online retail site?
 Can you carry a loss at first?
 For how long?

 - How much of your time can you afford to spend setting up your eCommerce site?
 How does that balance against the cost of hiring someone to do the work for you?

 - What features are most important to your customers?